Skip to main content

 • Length of training: 3 hours.

-• Delivery method: Face to face.
+• Delivery method: face-to-face.

-• Training delivered by whom: CLS trainer.
+• Training delivered by whom: community life support trainer.

-• Where are the records of attendance held: Electronic staff record system ESR.
+• Where are the records of attendance held: electronic staff record system (ESR).

 6.2 Community life support or moving and handling, staff working in in-patient or residential areas

-• How often should this be undertaken: Moving and handling.
+• How often should this be undertaken: moving and handling.

 • Length of training: 2 hours.